s-msiebe/IoT-Innovationslabor/WebInterface/README.md

 ## Go on With the Angular DevMode

-Run `npm run angulardev` to start the DevMode for the WebApp.
+Run `npm run webinterface` to start the DevMode for the WebApp.